-IHG Rewards is offering a bonus of up to 80% on points purchases until 1 May US time.
+IHG Rewards is offering a mystery bonus of up to 100% on points purchases until 23 August US time.

 IHG Rewards points can be leveraged into some cheaper hotel nights than you would pay versus paid rates at InterContinental, Holiday Inn, Crowne Plaza, Indigo and Kimpton Hotels.
 In this guide, I run through some examples of how to get a deal.